lenwood/USArrests/slidify/index.md

 ### Conclusion

-My app is located at [lenwood.shinyapps.io/USArrests](https://lenwood.shinyapps.io/USArrests/).
+My app is located at [lenwood.shinyapps.io/USArrests](https://lenwood.shinyapps.io/USArrests/).<br /><br />

+To use the web app, select a given crime from the dropdown widget.
+The chart will automatically update based on your selection.<br /><br />

 The code for this presentation & my shiny app is visible at my [Github Repository](https://github.com/lenwood/USArrests).